BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 Deferred income taxes

-Provision for credit losses and reserve for settlement assets
+Provision for credit losses, doubtful accounts receivable, and reserve for settlement assets

 Stock-based compensation